Former Lancaster General Health nurse recognized as 'Mazda hero' for contributions to ICU patients during pandemic

 PENNSYLVANIA, USA — At the beginning of the pandemic, he worked three nights at Lancaster General Health.
 But, his week was far from over.

-The next day, The University of Pennsylvania student made an hour-and-a-half commute to Temple University hospital where he worked two nights.
-His week was still wasn't over.
+The next day, a University of Pennsylvania student made an hour-and-a-half commute to Temple University hospital where he worked two nights.
+His week still wasn't over.

 The next morning, he had a class for his certified nurse anesthetist program.
 The next day this cycle repeats.
 Lancaster General Health.
 The University of Pennsylvania.
 Class.